Droogans/droogans.github.io/_posts/2014-07-16-dont-link-that-line-number.md

 tags: [tech, tips-and-tricks, git]
 ---

 Today I saw a co-worker take a link from a specific line number in our team's github repository and place it in the comments section of a user story.
 This is very helpful for those who need to see a quick reference to the code that could be causing a defect, but it's *wrong*.
-Here's an what you need to do instead.
+Here's what you need to do instead.

 First, the original setup had a link that looked like this.